bhaveshS009/ShoppingWeb_BDD_Java/README.md

 provide it manually.Intentially 2 sec. delay is provided to handle this kind of situation  🙂

-Thannks for you Time, Happy Coding 🥇
+Thanks for you Time, Happy Coding 🥇